ShizukuIchi/react-bouncing-text/readme.md

 > A styled react component.
 Liven your text up.

 Bounce the text by clicking/hovering on it.
-The animation will not be triggered until the end of last animation.
+The animation will not be triggered until last animation has finished!

 ## Usage: